-The Sandringham College Dance Academy aims to support, develop and nurture dedicated dance students. who are hardworking, self-aware, confident and creative.
+The Sandringham College Dance Academy aims to support, develop and nurture dedicated dance students who are hardworking, self-aware, confident and creative.

-Students in Years 7 - 9 will be able to participate in the specialised dance training program that includes classical ballet, contemporary, jazz and strength & conditioning classes.
-Students are taught by teachers and ex-professional dancers who have the expertise, knowledge and skills to train highly skilled, technically proficient, artistic and versatile dancers as they prepare for a career within the creative arts industry.
+Students in Years 7 to 9 will be able to participate in a specialised dance training program that includes classical ballet, contemporary, jazz and strength and conditioning classes.
+Students are taught by teachers and ex-professional dancers who have the expertise, knowledge, and skills to train highly skilled, technically proficient, artistic and versatile dancers as they prepare for a career within the creative arts industry.

-Dance Academy is run during school hours, as well occasional after school classes accommodate the academic schedules of our students.
+Dance Academy is run during school hours, as well as offering before and after school classes which accommodate the academic schedules of our students.

-The Dance Academy program is designed to lead into VCE Dance and VCE/VET Dance subjects with year 10 Dance Academy students beginning unit 1/2 VET dance alongside academy technique classes.
+The Dance Academy program is designed to lead into VCE Dance and VCE/VET Dance.
+Year 10 Dance Academy students begin studying Unit 1 and 2 VET Dance alongside having the opportunity to continue Academy technique classes afterschool.